kayelet/docker-mysql-python/README.md

 ![Imgur Image](postman_run_id.png)
 ### Drop tables and truncate SQL_RUN_LOG
 You may want to run all SQL files from the scratch, and therefore drop all your app tables along with truncating the SQL_RUN_LOG table.
+You can achieve that by either:
+1. Manually do that in the database itself (via the Mysql client or directly in the database)
+2. Use the "drop_tables" API.
+In this case you must have file /sqls/drop_tables.sql (already provided with example tables) with the
+   relevant "drop table" statements (the "truncate" statement for the SQL_RUN_LOG already provided in file).
-You can achieve that by entring end-point "drop_tables", BUT you have to set a header key first.
+   NOTE: to use the API you must set a header key first.
 In this project the value hasn't been encrypted.
-Key-name: Api-Key-Test, Value: ayelet
-Configure the above in the api platform you're using under Headers.
+         set the key as follows under "Headers" configuration: key-name: Api-Key-Test, value: ayelet
          If not confgured you'll get a "Not Authorized" response.
 ![Imgur Image](postman_drop_tables.png)

 # Application Errors